enoki-inc/base-image/config/sway/Onboarding.md

-# Welcome to Aither! 🚀
+# Welcome to an Enoki Workspace! 🚀

 ---
 - First things first, try scrolling in this window with the J and K keys

-- You will find your animal inspired seats on the top.
-Try to change the color of your terminal
+- The sudo password for your workspace is dev.
+Use this to install any additional apps or dependencies you may need

 - You will find your app launcher to your left